parenting

 parentinghome management

 Raise your hand if you feel like your housework is never done or that you wish you could hire a full-time maid?
-I don't know about you, but I'd be happy with one that just did the deep cleaning.
+I don't know about you, but I'd be happy with one that just did the deep cleaning, although following the right home cleaning tips can be great for this.

 At the same time, having the whole family do their part in helping keep a clean and organized house is a great way to teach character-building skills like team work, responsibility, follow through, appreciation, not to mention a great work ethic.
 So, while it seems stress relieving to think of not having to clean another day in my life or motivate my kids to do their chores, it also feels like it would rob our family of some amazing benefits.